-A trainee or student member is any person having accounting and financial knowledge deemed sufficient by the Registration Committee to follow a professional training period or carry out studies leading to the profession of CPA and/ or statutory auditor.
+A Trainee Member is any person having accounting and financial knowledge deemed sufficient by the Registration Committee to follow a professional training or carry out studies leading to the profession of CPA and/ or Statutory Auditor.
+A Trainee Member shall not practice as a CPA and/ or Statutory Auditor.
+A Trainee Member shall have a voting right without being eligible to be elected.